Home Chemistry Element Metals

 Properties of Metals

 Based on properties, elements present in the periodic table can be divided into two main groups metals and non-metals.
-The atoms of metallic substances are arranged commonly in one of three common crystal structures such as body-centered cubic (bcc), face-centered cubic (fcc), and hexagonal close-packed (hcp).
+The metallic substances generally contain one of three common crystal structures: body-centered cubic (bcc), face-centered cubic (fcc), and hexagonal close-packed (hcp).

-For example, atoms of chromium, iron, and tungsten are arranged by body-centered cubic crystal structures while atoms of aluminum, copper, and gold are arranged by body-centered cubic crystal structures.
-The hexagonal close-packed crystalline solid is found in titanium, cobalt, and zinc.
+For example, chromium, iron, and tungsten contain body-centered cubic crystal structures while aluminum, copper, and gold contain body-centered cubic crystal structures.
+The hexagonal close-packed crystalline solid is also found in titanium, cobalt, and zinc.

 Metallic Bonding